-Chat & Chew will take place virtually via Teams on the 2nd Tuesday of each month at noon.
+Chat & Chew will take place virtually via Teams on the first Tuesday of each month at noon.
 Registration will place you in the group forum where the monthly meetings take place.
 This will also be the hub for discussions.

 1. Book clubs keep your brain sharp

 It’s a scientific fact that reading helps keep your brain sharp.
 Discussing what you’ve read with others can challenge your understanding and help you make new connections that you may not have thought about before.

 2. Book clubs offer great stress relief

 It is estimated that just six minutes of reading can reduce stress levels by more than 68%, and with faster results than other outlets like listening to music or going for a walk.